 Lamaze educators teach a series of classes for women and their partners during the last trimester of pregnancy.
 This helps prepare them for labor and birth.
 These classes give women and their partners techniques to enhance the labor process and to reduce pain and fear.
 Classes also provide information about complications and medical options so that parents can make informed decisions if needed.

 Lamaze International believes:

 Yes.
 Some time is spent on problems that occur during labor and birth and what the pregnant woman and her partner might need to know.
-Information is provided about anesthesia and medical procedures so that women can make informed choices about what is appropriate for their particular experience.
-Fear is reduced by learning what happens during labor and birth, and confidence is increased by learning skills which help the pregnant woman to manage the pain and stress of labor and birth.
-New innovations in maternity care are discussed, such as the benefits of a doula or professional labor support.
+The classes include information about anesthesia and medical procedures so that women can make informed choices.
+Women and their partners learn what happens during labor and birth along with skills to help manage the pain and stress of labor and birth.
+This helps lessen fears and boost confidence.
+Maternity care options are discussed, such as the benefits of a doula or professional labor support.
 Most classes also spend time on:

 Reviewed By: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.